spieglt/Cloaker/README.md

 - Mobile version someday?

 # Issues:
+- Tell me about them

-If you've used Cloaker, please send me feedback!
-Thank you for your interest!
+If you've used Cloaker, please send me feedback and thank you for your interest!

 **You might also like:**

 https://github.com/spieglt/flyingcarpet